mmutlucod/mmutlucod/README.md

 ### **👋 Hi there!
 I'm Mustafa Mutlu**

-I'm a passionate software developer with expertise in both frontend and backend technologies.
-I specialize in building dynamic and intuitive user interfaces with React and React Native, while also crafting robust backend systems using Node.js and .NET.
-My experience spans across multiple projects, where I've integrated cutting-edge technologies to deliver seamless solutions.
+Hello, I'm Mustafa Mutlu, a software developer with experience in both frontend and backend technologies.
+I build user-focused, scalable, and high-performance software solutions using React, React Native, Node.js, and .NET.
+I have implemented WebSocket and WebRTC integrations for real-time applications and optimized system performance and data access with Redis.
+I focus on creating dynamic, mobile-responsive interfaces while developing reliable and maintainable backend systems.

 ---